Financial University under the Government of the Russian Federation: Aim and scope

 The Review of Business and Economics Studies aims to select topics in economics and business science that are of interest for decision-makers in business and government, and connect business and state authorities to academia by delivering deep insights.

 The Review of Business and Economics Studies defines its scope as covering significant developments in economics and business including macroeconomics, microeconomics, international economics, international finance, international trade, industrial organization, labour economics, political economy, monetary theory, fiscal policy and socioeconomics.

 Abstracting and indexing

-The journal is included in the Russian Science Citation Index – a selective component of the Scientific Electronic Library :ru:eLIBRARY.RU.
+The journal is included in the Russian Science Citation Index – a component of the Scientific Electronic Library :ru:eLIBRARY.RU.
 The journal is abstracted and indexed in: Google Scholar, Research Papers in Economics (RePEc), EconPapers – a service of Research Papers in Economics (RePEc), Scilit, ResearchGate, Scientific Electronic Library Cyberleninka, RoBES is included in the Directory of Open Access Journals.

 ISSN 2308-944X. eISSN 2587-7089.

 Editorial processes

 All submissions undergo a double-blind peer review.
 The review is carried out by the editorial board members and external experts on behalf of the editorial board.
-All reviewers must be acknowledged experts on the subject of the reviewed materials.
+All reviewers must be experts on the subject of the reviewed materials.